instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 `Medea Web Client` required.
 2. Dynamic: when `User Application` needs to express complex use cases.

-Current RFC offers combining both ways: everything will be configured automatically, but dynamic API is always there if you need it.
+Current RFC offers combining both ways: everything will be configured automagically, but dynamic API is always there if you need it.

 ## Reference-level explanation